kleros/zodiac-bots/README.md

 | `DB_URI`          | Postgres connection string                | `postgresql://user:password@localhost:5432/dbname`              |
 | `MAINNET_RPC_URL` | Provider URL for the Ethereum mainnet RPC | `https://mainnet.infura.io/v3/8238211010344719ad14a89db874158c` |

 - **SPACES format**: Comma separated list of spaces to follow.
 The spaces are defined by the ENS, starting block and (optionally) the Reality module contract address.
-These three values should be colon separated, following the format `ens:block<:reality module address>`.
+These three values should be colon separated (`ens:block` or `ens:block:reality_module_address`).
 When the reality module address is not provided, the bot tries to auto-detect it.
 Examples:
   - `1inch.eth:19475120`: Defines space `1inch.eth` starting at block `19475120`.
   - `shutterdao0x36.eth:20190728:0x6eaB9b5c4Be8F66fC8efb0FdF256FC9143344885`: Defines space `shutterdao0x36.eth` starting at block `20190728` with the Reality module contract address set to `0x6eaB9b5c4Be8F66fC8efb0FdF256FC9143344885`.